-The most advanced country in the world for “legalizing it” for medical reasons, the main reason Israelis can smoke pot to feel better is this man Rafael Mechoulam.
+The most advanced country in the world for “legalizing it” for medical reasons, the main reason Israelis can smoke cannabis to feel better is this man Rafael Mechoulam.

-While Americans petition state senators to legalize medical marijuana, and the Dutch simply go to an Amsterdam café to self-medicate, thousands of Israelis are enrolled in a regulated medical marijuana program.
+While Americans petition state senators to legalize medical marijuana, the Dutch simply go to an Amsterdam café to self-medicate, and Canadians secretly smoke in their basements, thousands of Israelis are enrolled in a regulated medical marijuana program.
 As talk-show veteran Montel Williams recently saw for himself, Israel is one of the most progressive countries in the world to “legalize it.”

 Israel’s inroads into legalizing cannabis for pain relief and managing terminal illness rest on the seminal research of Prof. Raphael Mechoulam of the Hebrew University in Jerusalem’s Center for Research on Pain.